ContinuumIO/blz/README.rst

 amount of memory.
-In case you wonder: which is the price to pay in terms of performance? you should know that nowadays memory access is the most common bottleneck in many computational scenarios, and CPUs spend most of its time waiting for data, and having data compressed in memory can reduce the stress of the memory subsystem.
+In case you wonder: which is the price to pay in terms of performance? you should know that nowadays memory access is the most common bottleneck in many computational scenarios, and CPUs spend most of its time waiting for data.
+Hence having data compressed in memory can reduce the stress of the memory subsystem.

 In other words, the ultimate goal for BLZ is not only reducing the memory needs of large arrays, but also making operations to go faster